YurySolovyov/fuzzymark/README.md

 # fuzzymark
-chrome ext for beookmarks with fuzzy search
+chrome ext for bookmarks with fuzzy search

 Work in progress